Culinary adventures in Italy with your own chef host

 Marzamemi and Zisola, Noto at Night

-This is an option day with two excursions.
-Either relax in the villa and enjoy reading a book by the pool or join me in the morning on a little visit to the nearby fishing village of Marzamemi and have a seafood lunch by the sea.
-I'll return to the villa and then later in the afternoon, we go out again to a wine tasting at renowned winery Zisola for their fantastic red wines.
-Then we head into the Unesco Heritage city of NOTO and enjoy an evening stroll viewing some of the most illustrious baroque buildings in the world and then dinner near the main square with some great local dishes
+This day sees us exploring the south eastern region - a little visit to the fishing village of Marzamemi famous for Bottarga dried Tuna rose) and have a seafood lunch by the sea.
+Then we head toward Noto with a stop at renowned winery Zisola for their fantastic red wines.
+Then we head into the Unesco Heritage city of NOTO and enjoy an evening stroll, viewing some of the most illustrious baroque buildings in the world and then dinner near the main square with some great local dishes, followed by a gelato at Cafe Sicilia before the short drive back to the Villa

 PictureTaormina